jordan4ibanez/Crafter-Ja-OLD-va/README.md

 Discord: https://discord.gg/fEjssvEYMH

-Required Java version (JRE): 16
+Required Java version (JRE): 17

-You can get this version at: https://jdk.java.net/16/
+You can get this version at: https://jdk.java.net/17/

 Or you can install openJDK on most linux distros.

-Ubuntu: ``sudo apt install openjdk-16-jdk``
+Ubuntu: ``sudo apt install openjdk-17-jdk``

 Fedora: ``sudo dnf install java-latest-openjdk-devel.x86_64``

 To update default JRE: `sudo update-alternatives --config java`

 You can try these flags for a performance boost, if you want.
+These are experimental.

 `
 -Xmx1G -XX:-UseAdaptiveSizePolicy -XX:-UseParallelGC -Xmn128M